The Story of Mosaic

 "That was one of the proudest mornings of my life," Rodriguez reminisced.

-A summer tradition: An intensive summer news workshop
+A summer tradition: an intensive summer news workshop

 Since then, Mosaic has gathered a diverse mix of teenagers at San Jose State University for an intensive summer news workshop.
 In a short time, high school students transform into working journalists, navigating interviews, tight deadlines and multiple rounds of editing.